eyvindove/vite-react-typescript-eslint-prettier/README.md

-# Vite + React + TypeScript + ESLint + Prettier
+# Vite + React + TypeScript + ESLint + Prettier + Vitest

-A boilerplate based on Vite, React, TypeScript, ESLint and Prettier.
+A boilerplate based on Vite, React, TypeScript, ESLint, Prettier, and Vitest.

 Find more...